Last Updated: January 24, 2023

 - : As a Wizard you should not spend a whole lot of time 5 feet away from enemies.
 But if you find yourself face to face with something unfriendly, flash those baby blues and hit it with your Hypnotic Gaze.
 This allows you to indefinitely lock down a single target, provided that you remain within range and that the target consistently the initial saving throw.
 In an encounter where your allies outnumber the enemies (or at least the significant ones) this is a great way to tilt the balance of the encounter in your favor, even if this also takes you out of the encounter.
 Using this to incapacitate enemies also means that they release you if they were grappling you, and you can safely move away without provoking Opportunity Attacks if you don’t want to stand there until your party can come tie up whatever you’ve hypnotized.
 You can use this once per target per long rest, so a brave wizard might use this as a go-to tactic in place of expensive resources like spell slots.

 - : This is a great way to make enemy ranged attackers hit their own allies (or at least your more durable allies if the enemy doesn’t have friends nearby).
-Since you can use this once per target per long rest, you can expect to use this repeatedly in encounters where enemies are relying on ranged attacks.
-However, since this is difficult to use against melee attacks, you may still want Shield.
+Since you can use this repeatedly on the same target until they pass a save, you can expect to use this repeatedly in encounters where enemies are relying on ranged attacks.
+However, since this is difficult to use against melee attacks, you may still want Shield unless an ally is willing to stand next to you to take the hits for you.

 - : Many of the best Enchantment spells are single-target, which is a problem in encounters with more than one enemy.
 This functionally doubles your spell output with your best spells, including powerful options like Dominate Monster and Power Word Kill.